• Skip to main content

 2. Pick the brains of every homeschooler you know!

+Homeschooling parents can be highly informative.
 Spending time asking questions proved to be highly effective in my selection of resources, and the calming of my spirit!
 Two of my homeschooling heroes, Kara and April, took an hour to thumb through their bookshelves with me.
-I took copious notes about which literature, online programs, and community groups they have grasped onto throughout the years.
+I took copious notes about which literature, online homeschooling program, and community groups they have grasped onto throughout the years.
 I asked questions about which ones they wouldn’t waste their time on if they could do it all again.
 They were basically my “America’s Test Kitchen” of homeschool resources.
 And honestly, most importantly, they bolstered my confidence that I could start homeschooling!
 I also found several blogs written by roadschooling families which gave tips, tricks, and how-to’s for this specific style of homeschooling.
 Roadschooling can be different from regular homeschooling in that you are frequently changing locations.
 Plus, you don’t always have reliable internet access.

 3. Buy/collect supplies